 Physical Therapist Student Loans Are Not the Best Financial Investment

 If you are interested in money, it’s clear that it doesn’t pay to take out six figures of student debt and delay your earnings three years after undergrad for a salary that is under six figures typically.
+It's tough to make good money on an average physical therapist salary which according to the Bureau of Labor Statistics is $95,620 (median pay) as of May 2021, the latest available data.
+Exercise physiology has some similarities but pays almost half of that.

 Becoming a physical therapist ensures you’ll likely always be able to find work of some sort.
 It does not guarantee that you’ll always be able to full-time hours in the location where you want to live.
+And if you do live where you want in a state like California or Connecticut, you'll have a higher cost of living as well.

 I keep hearing stories about how there’s a new physical therapist school popping up every six months.
 I believe we’ll see trends continue to develop where the number of physical therapists grows to the point where employers of DPTs are the ones with leverage.